nih-cfde/c2m2/README.md

 Currently, it houses the C2M2 technical documentation.
 Eventually it will also contain documentation for other products.

-# Updating the documentation in the public documentation site
+# Updating the Documentation in the Public Documentation Site

 ## Overview